utdata/rwdir/07-graphics.Rmd

 - [R for Data Science, Chap 3.](https://r4ds.had.co.nz/data-visualisation.html) Hadley Wickam dives right into plots in his book.
 - [R Graphics Cookbook](http://www.cookbook-r.com/Graphs/) has lots of example plots.
 Good to harvest code and see how to do things.
 - [R Graphic Gallery](https://www.r-graph-gallery.com/portfolio/ggplot2-package/) another place to see examples.
-- Note [this article about BBC using R, ggplot](https://medium.com/bbc-visual-and-data-journalism/how-the-bbc-visual-and-data-journalism-team-works-with-graphics-in-r-ed0b35693535).
-BBC created the [bblot](https://github.com/bbc/bbplot) package to set BBC default styles, and [BBC R cookook](https://bbc.github.io/rcookbook/) as a collection of tips and tricks to build their styled graphics.
-It's just an example of you can customize R graphics.

 ### Set up our Notebook